willemdig/ssbtools/README.md

 df <- ssb_get_csv("12030")
 ```

-This function will:
+This will:
-- Read the query from `JSON/ssbapi_table_12030.json`
+- Load the query from `JSON/ssbapi_table_12030.json`
-- Download fresh data from SSB (only if it has changed since last time)
+- Download fresh data from SSB (only if the content has changed)
 - Save or reuse the result at `csv/ssb/ssb_table_12030.csv`

 ## Function Reference

 ### `ssb_get_csv(table_id)`
-Retrieves data from SSB using a saved JSON query file, and caches the result in a CSV.
+Retrieves data from SSB using a saved JSON query file, and caches the result as a CSV.
 Uses hashing to avoid redundant downloads.

 ### `ssb_get_metadata(table_id)`
-Fetches the full metadata (dimensions and allowed values) for a given SSB table as a list.
-Useful for inspecting structure before building a query.
+Fetches metadata (dimensions and values) for a given SSB table.
+Useful for understanding the structure before building a query.

 ### `ssb_get_full_table(table_id)`
-Automatically constructs a full query using **all** possible values for all dimensions in a table, and returns the entire dataset (⚠️ may be large).
+Builds a complete query using **all** values for all variables in the table and retrieves the entire dataset. ⚠️ May return a large result.

 ## Smart Caching

-The first time `ssb_get_csv()` or `ssb_get_full_table()` runs, it fetches the dataset and saves it locally.
+The first time you run `ssb_get_csv()` or `ssb_get_full_table()`, the dataset is fetched from SSB and saved locally.
-On subsequent runs, it checks whether the data has changed using a content-based hash — and only re-downloads if necessary.
+On later runs, the content is compared using a hash — and only updated if it has changed.

 ## License

 This package is licensed under the MIT License and provided without warranty.
-It was developed independently using open public data from Statistics Norway (SSB).
+It was developed independently using open data from Statistics Norway (SSB).